SKl33/ByfronCloser/README.md

 3. Wait till Byfron Killer bypass the Roblox process.

-4. This will make you're browser close but you can restart it anytime.
+4. This will make you're apps close but you can restart it anytime.

 5. And now open roblox and you done!!